 For over 45 years, Blue Ridge Community Health Services (BRCHS) has served as the medical home for those most in need in Henderson County.
-A critical component of the local health care system, BRCHS provides primary care, mental health, and dental services to close to 14,000 residents annually.
+The mission of BRCHS is to enhance the health of individuals and families within the community, with emphasis on the underserved, regardless of their ability to pay, their culture or their language.
+A critical component of the local health care system, BRCHS provides primary care, mental health, and dental services to nearly 16,000 residents (2009).